sridharindraganti/Networking-Social/README.md

 obstruction.
 No more waiting around – a quick scan and a message can resolve the issue efficiently.
 Secondly, it fosters improved communication by offering a platform for respectful interaction between parties involved.

 **Step-1:-** We need to register in this website and give all the neccessary details which helps the user to communicate us.
 We also need to choose the contact method.
+These deatils will saved in our database which helps futher to contact us.

 ![image](https://github.com/sridharindraganti/Networking-Social/assets/112465823/35700b55-93e0-4265-a4f9-cc142578c860)